 - applicant’s knowledge of the role in the UK as a Tier 2 Worker;

-- relevant experience of the applicant relative to skills required to do the job in the UK;
+- relevant experience of the applicant relating to the skills required to do the job in the UK;

 - applicant’s knowledge of the sponsor in the United Kingdom;